 I learned quickly that “leisurely” side trips would be a luxury.
 Driving solo required constant focus and full concentration.
 I broke my rule of no advance bookings – a mistake that added some stress to getting from point to point by a certain date.

 Treacherous Transkei Rural Roads

 Unpaved side roads in the Transkei and Wild Coast were dangerous and rough.
 Chaos in the villages and unexpected people, cattle, potholes, and debris popped up everywhere, sometimes scaring me out of my wits!
 Seeing small children crossing the road near curves with poor visibility was unsettling!
 I drove slowly and carefully but almost hit a pig, goat, and cow.
 Undaunted by honking cars, Transkei cattle graze oblivious to automobiles.
-Some describe them as “beach bums” – wish they’d spend more time on the beach and less on the road!
+Some describe them as “beach bums” – they should spend more time on the beach and less on the road!

 Thesen Islands Knysna

 Speed bumps must be the most economical way available to protect people and animals and ensure that reckless drivers slow down.
-Along these stretches of road, sometimes it’s necessary to drive 5 – 10 mph to pass over rows of substantial speed bumps.
+Along these stretches of road, sometimes it’s necessary to drive 5 – 10 mph while passing over rows of speed bumps.
 A few times thought I’d damaged the rental car by not slowing down enough in advance, but the sound was worse than any actual damage to the car.
 Driving at night would be crazy, as there is no light except for headlights, stars, and moon.